 “Donnie Moore, a pitcher for the California Angels who, unable to overcome his own moment of failure, was supposedly driven to take his own life.
 Yet the chances are good that everything you think you know about his story is wrong.”

-Moore had been the Angels’ team’s lock-down reliever for 155 games in four seasons, including an AL All Star appearance in ’85 when he saved 31 games with a 1.92 ERA.
 A year later, when he gave up a go-ahead home run to Boston’s Dave Henderson in Game 5 of the 1986 American League Championship Series at Anaheim Stadium, Moore took the blame for not only that, but the Angels’ eventual seven-game series loss to the Red Sox.
+Henderson’s home run was neither a walk-off nor a series-ending.
+It just felt that way to Moore.

-Earlier that season, Moore missed a month with what was diagnosed as a muscle strain in his rib cage, but eventually found to be a bone spur near his spinal cord.
+Earlier that season, Moore missed a month with what was diagnosed as a muscle strain in his rib cage, but eventually it was found to be a bone spur near his spinal cord.
 Throwing awkwardly, he found his elbow and shoulder aching.
 He took a nerve-blocking agent for the rib cage, anesthesia and cortisone for his shoulder, and other medications for the migraines that had begun to plague him.
 Despite all that, he saved 21 games in ’86 as the Angels won the AL West.

 In Game 5 of the AL Championship Series against Boston, the Angels’ Mike Witt took a 5-2 lead into the ninth inning, one win from the World Series.
 After a lead-off single to Bill Buckner, Witt struck out Jim Rice.
 When Don Baylor golfed a Witt curveball over the fence in left-center, the Angels’ lead became 5-4.
 Witt got Dwight Evans to pop out to third for the second out.